OpenSextant/Xponents/XText/README.md

 Basic Usage

-  compile
+    //compile:

     mvn install
     //run out of box tests if you are using a release of Xponents:

     Run a unit test on a good size PDF doc ant -f script/xtest-test.xml  test-default
     // Convert a single file, a folder or a compressed archive or TAR.
-  // If you provide -Doutput=/path/to/xyz/  then XText conversions are saved to that path ant -Dinputfile=./test/doc.docx  convert ant -Dinputfile=./test/somestuff.zip  convert ant -Dinputfile=./test/somestuff/  convert
+    // If you provide -Doutput=/path/to/xyz/  then XText conversions are saved to that path ant -Dinputfile=./test/doc.docx  convert
+    ant -Dinputfile=./test/somestuff.zip  convert
+    ant -Dinputfile=./test/somestuff/  convert

     See ./script/convert.sh or convert.bat;  Ant required.

 #RELEASE NOTES#